Pigarian/InPlanarSight/README.md

-Included is the unity project with all the assets made publicly available.
+Included is finished application and the unity project with all the assets made publicly available.
 That said, this project was made in under 72 hours and as a result was not commented with others in mind.